-Ensuring user emails are valid is a key part of building reliable Flutter applications.
-This piece walks through five ways to handle email validation, providing working code for each.
-We then examine the shortfalls of these common techniques and show how Abstract API overcomes them.
+Ensuring user emails are valid is a key part of building a robust Flutter application.
+You'll find three common methods for email validation here, complete with code examples.
+We'll also break down the limitations of these approaches and show how Abstract API overcomes them.

 How to Implement Email Validation in Flutter